bitterjug/devjournal/devjournal.markdown

 ### 11:14

-There is a file [here](https://github.com/django-behave/django-behave/blob/master/django_behave/splinter.steps_library.py) with steps for setting up splinter!
+There is a file [here](https://github.com/django-behave/django-behave/blob/master/django_behave/splinter.steps_library.py) with steps for setting up Splinter!
 Let's have a look at those.

+They're not as interesting as we hoped.

+### 12:39

+Set up the `django-behave` test runner.

+This internally uses `LiveServerTestCase` !

+And it sets the `server_url` in the Behave Configuration object.
+Which our tests can access from the steps becausethe `configuration` object is set on the `context` object.
+So in my `environment.py`  in `before_all`, I'm setting

+    context.home_url = context.config.server_url

+Now the browser starts, it finds the test server set up for the test case and we get a url not found error.
+Which is probably correct because I haven't copid over the url config from the old project  yet.